CemGEMS web app tutorial¶

 Redefining recipes, materials, constituents, and formulae (using jsoneditor)¶

-The jsoneditor widget only give access to a JSON subdocument at the level of data object where the editor was invoked, along with any subordinate objects at deeper levels.
+The jsoneditor widget only gives access to a JSON subdocument at the level of data object where the editor was invoked, along with any subordinate objects at deeper levels.
 The overarching part of the whole document remains invisible and inaccessible.

 For example, clicking on the "pencil" at the Formula "SiO2" will only show the content of this formula as an element of the "formulae" list.